 One of the most important steps that online journals should take to ensure that readers will always have access to their scholarship, even if the journal is discontinued or its website is compromised, is to deposit all articles into a digital preservation service.
 Creating the XML and properly organizing and naming content files so that they are formatted for ingestion by preservation services can be time consuming and require technical knowledge that many journal editors and publishers don’t have.
 At Scholastica, we’re working to help academic journals automate recurring publishing steps with ease.
 In order to help journals preserve their content, we’ve made it possible for those using Scholastica’s Open Access Publishing software to have their articles automatically deposited into the Portico digital archive.

 Now, journals that use Portico can request to have their Scholastica and Portico accounts connected so that all of the articles they publish via Scholastica are deposited into Portico.
 Any time journals update an article Scholastica will also automatically deposit the new version into Portico, so the archive always has the latest content.
 Scholastica takes care of formatting articles for ingestion into Portico, so your journal’s content will be added to the archive with no work on the part of your editors.

 If you’re not yet using Portico, you can learn how to sign up for an account on their website.
-Once you’ve signed up for Portico, just notify the Scholastica team that you’d like to have a Portico content deposit feed set up and we’ll take care of the rest.
-We’ve had Scholastica imports tested so any publisher hosting journals on Scholastica can sign an agreement with Portico without having to go through a content sample review process - so you can start archiving your articles quicker!
+Once you’ve signed up for Portico, just follow the steps in this help doc to set up automated Portico deposits through Scholastica.
+It’s fast and easy!
+Since our imports have already been tested, any publisher hosting journals on Scholastica can sign an agreement with Portico without having to go through a content sample review process - so you can start archiving your articles quicker!